The Malayan Sun Bear

 They eat plants and meat.

-They have a yellow V mark on their neck.
+They have a yellow V mark on their chest.

 To read about Malayan sun bears as a kidcyber flip-book, click here (then select the button on the side panel for the best view)

 Sun bears live in southeast Asia in the eastern Himalayas, China, Burma, Cambodia, Laos, Thailand, Sumatra, Borneo, Indonesia and Malayasia, a few places in Japan and in Taiwan.

 They live in thick tropical rainforests, in lowland areas rather than in the mountains.
 They are often in trees.

 Appearance and Behaviours